Alabama Alcohol Laws: Learn the Laws and Follow Them!

 Field Sobriety Tests

 Alabama alcohol laws punish drivers who use their Constitutional right to decline submitting to chemical testing.
-However, there is no legal punishment for not taking a field sobriety test.
+Yet there is no legal punishment for not taking a field sobriety test.

-For this reason, lawyers strongly urge drivers to never, ever take a field sobriety test.
+So lawyers strongly urge drivers to never, ever take a field sobriety test.
 They say to politely decline.
-And to do so as often as necessary.
-So it might be wise to follow their advice.
+And to do so as often as needed.

 Intoxication exists if any of the following applies to the operator.

-Is under the influence of any combination of alcohol, controlled substances, or drugs.
+- Is under the influence of any combination of alcohol, controlled substances, or drugs.
+(Very subjective.)

-Suffers impairment of mental or physical faculties from any substance.
+- Suffers impairment of mental or physical faculties from any substance.
+(Also very subjective.)

-Penalties for BUI depend on BAC level, prior offenses, offender demeanor, the specific judge, and other factors.
-However, the following is a general guideline.
+Penalties for BUI depend on BAC level, prior offenses, offender demeanor, and other factors.
+Of course, a major factor is the judge.
+But the following is a general guideline.

 First Offense